What is Aromatherapy?

 What happens during Aromatherapy?

-After a thorough consultation the aromatherapist will select and blend oils to help you individually.
+After a thorough consultation, the aromatherapist will select and blend oils to help you individually.
 The choice of oils may change from visit to visit as your well-being changes.
 Aromatherapy Massage involves the use of a specialised massage technique for applying the oils.
 This is the popular form of aromatherapy, which promotes relaxation.
 In Clinical Aromatherapy, oils are applied specifically to treat specific conditions.
-In either case you may be advised on the home use of oils in ointments, baths etc.
+In either case, you may be advised towards the home use of oils in ointments, baths etc.